 tending to the phoenix

-After the tragic events of the 2018 September gas explosions, in which the school community at Phoenix Academy Lawrence suddenly lost a member to the disaster, and many were left in temporary housing for weeks/months while officials secured the situation, the NAN project made it possible for La House to set up an art therapy studio for Phoenix Academy Lawrence in order for students and the school community to come together and process their trauma and use their creativity as a means to heal, transform, and grow.
-This work lays the foundation for our later project — The Phoenix Makerspace.
+After the tragic events of the 2018 September gas explosions, in which the school community at Phoenix Academy Lawrence suddenly lost a member to the disaster, and many were left in temporary housing for weeks/months while officials secured the situation, the NAN project made it possible for la house to set up an art therapy studio for Phoenix Academy Lawrence in order for students and the school community to come together and process their trauma and use their creativity as a means to heal, transform, and grow.
+This work lays the foundation for our later project — the Makerspace at Phoenix.

 2017